martijnarts/totempaal.tj/_posts/2018-3-7-brief-summary-oauth-2-rfc.md

 [^lol-useful]:
-    We define "useful" here as meaning "completely useless for any practical purposes that aren't 'diving deaper into OAuth 2.0'", so take that as you will.
+    We define "useful" here as meaning "completely useless for any practical purposes that aren't 'diving deeper into OAuth 2.0'", so take that as you will.

 [^lol-summary]: